Labels or Input? Rethinking Augmentation in Multimodal Hate Detection: Empirical Evaluation

 \subsection{Datasets}

 We use the Facebook Hateful Memes dataset~\cite{kiela2020hateful}, a benchmark corpus for multimodal hate speech detection.
-The dataset consists of over 10,000 image-caption pairs for training and 3,000 for test evaluation.
+The dataset consists of 12.9K image-caption pairs for training, 1.04K for validation, and 3K for test evaluation.
 Each meme is annotated with a binary label indicating whether it is hateful.
 Captions are written in natural language and paired with images that range from benign stock photos to visually suggestive content.

-For the prompt optimization experiments, we use the original dataset labels (binary) and augment them with scale-based annotations using GPT-4o-mini as a teacher model.
+For the prompt optimization experiments, we use the original dataset labels (binary) and augment the training and validation sets with scale-based annotations, followed by misaligned example removal.
+By doing this, we end up with approximately 12K and 1K examples for training and validation, respectively.

 For the multimodal augmentation experiments, we extract a subset of the training set in which hatefulness is localized to the caption only (i.e., image visuals are neutral).
 These samples are regenerated using our multi-step and multi-agent pipeline to create counterfactually non-hateful memes while preserving visual context.
+Using our multi-agent pipeline, we generate 2,479 counterfactually neutral variants, creating an extended dataset.
+Unlike the prompt optimization track, we do not use the original validation split.
+Instead, both configurations are balanced via random downsampling and split 80:20 into new train-validation sets, yielding approximately 9.56K/2.39K (Original) and 11.06K/2.77K (Extended) for training/validation, respectively.
+This ensures controlled distributions in both configurations while allowing an extended set to benefit from additional augmented data.